marcaube/ObHighchartsBundle/README.md

 <div id="linechart" style="min-width: 400px; height: 400px; margin: 0 auto"></div>
 ```

-### Use highcharts without jquery or mootools
+### Use highcharts without a jquery or mootools wrapper
-It is possible to stop the use of both jquery and mootools.
-This is usefull when you would like to use your own libary.
+It is also possible to render your highcharts code without a jquery or mootools wrapper.
+This is useful when you want
+control how and when the chart is loaded or when integrating with existing code.
 ``` html
 <script src="{{ asset('bundles/obhighcharts/js/highcharts/highcharts.js') }}"></script>
 <script src="{{ asset('bundles/obhighcharts/js/highcharts/modules/exporting.js') }}"></script>